ZilchEngine/ZilchDocs/zero_for_educators/asteroids_project.markdown

    - Call `StartSpawnSequence`

  # The ScreenWrap Component
-- Add a ZilchScript resource using the Component template template and name it `ScreenWrap`
+- Add a NadaScript resource using the Component template template and name it `ScreenWrap`
  - [Add component](https://github.com/zeroengineteam/ZeroDocs/blob/master/zero_editor_documentation/zeromanual/editor/addremovecomponent.markdown) `ScreenWrap` to the Asteroid resource and Player resource archetypes

  ## ScreenWrapping